Russian GP: Bottas wins first ever F1 race

 (CNN)The Sochi Autodrom has known nothing but Mercedes victories since it began hosting the Russian Grand Prix in 2014.

-After Ferrari's Sebastian Vettel won two of the opening three races of the 2017 season, there seemed a genuine chance that could change.
+After Ferrari's Sebastian Vettel won two of the opening three races of the 2017 season, there seemed a genuine chance that could change Sunday.

 The Finnish driver sped to victory after a flying start which saw him move from third on the grid to first, overtaking the Ferrari's of Vettel and Kimi Raikkonen which had been fastest in qualifying Saturday.